Student Staff Selection FAQ

 Candidates are required to be in good academic standing.
 If a candidate applies and is academically deficient, ze will not be allowed to participate in the selection process.
 If a student is issued academic discipline after being hired but before starting in the position, the offer will be revoked.
 Students found in poor academic standing after having served in the position for at least one semester will be evaluated on a case-by-case basis in accordance with their respective class dean.

-Candidates are also expected to be in good judicial standing.
+Candidates are also expected to have no more than one judicial point at the time of their application submission.
 If a candidate is on active Disciplinary Probation or receives a Warning for an incident that occurs during the semester of hire, they will be removed from the process.
 A student who has an egregious judicial history, even if no longer on probation, will be reviewed on a case-by-case basis to determine eligibility in the process.

 What happens to applications that are turned in late?

 The application deadline is posted on all recruitment publicity, discussed at information sessions, included in the selection process timeline, and noted on the application itself.
 Candidates can turn in their application at any time before the deadline, not just on the due date itself.
 Any application received after the deadline will not be accepted for the current selection process.

 If a candidate does not have the necessary materials in their file (ex. missing recommendation, incomplete application, etc.), the candidate will be contacted to explain what is needed for the file to be completed.
 The candidate will be given the opportunity to complete any portion of the application that was missing, if the cause for its omission is reasonable.

 Family members and friends are not suitable references.
 Applicants are encouraged to solicit references from current or former professors/instructors, supervisors, advisors, volunteer coordinators or guidance counselors.
 Although not required, it is highly suggested that at least one reference be from a former or current ResLife staff member.
 It is the candidate's responsibility to identify references, and ensure they are submitted on time.